 What’s the root cause of spider veins?

-Chronic venous insufficiency, also known as vein disease, is the root cause of spider veins.
+We believe chronic venous insufficiency, also known as vein disease, is the root cause of spider veins (in most cases).
 The accumulation of blood in the leg veins leads to vein dilation and the eventual formation of spider veins.